memfault/interrupt/_posts/2019-12-03-november-2019-roundup.md

 to save RAM and code space.
 Focused on the Eclipse IDE.
 * [Exploring Startup Implementations: Newlib ARM](https://embeddedartistry.com/blog/2019/04/17/exploring-startup-implementations-newlib-arm) by Phillip Johnston - A great complement to our zero-to-main articles.
 Phillip walks us through init code included in Newlib.
 * [Pwn the ESP32 Forever: Flash Encryption and Sec.
-Boot Keys Extraction](https://limitedresults.com/2019/11/pwn-the-esp32-forever-flash-encryption-and-sec-boot-keys-extraction/) by LimitedResults - A demonstrations of secret extraction on ESP32 using voltage glitching.
+Boot Keys Extraction](https://limitedresults.com/2019/11/pwn-the-esp32-forever-flash-encryption-and-sec-boot-keys-extraction/) by LimitedResults - A demonstration of secret extraction on ESP32 using voltage glitching.
 * [Revving up for Edge Computing](https://semiengineering.com/revving-up-for-edge-computing/) by Ed Sperling - Edge computing is reshaping the embedded landscape.
 A high level